 The big takeaway here is that you have to wear motorcycle gloves.
 Like a helmet, good motorcycle gloves aren’t a nice-to-have; they are a must-have if you want to protect your precious hands.

 The second thing to remember is that not all gloves are created equal.
-There is a large difference in merely wearing any gloves and wearing specific gloves to match your riding style, common conditions, weather and other factors.
+There is a large difference between merely wearing gloves and wearing specific gloves to match your riding style—as well as riding conditions, weather, and other factors.

 In this guide we cover the following:

 - Best Motorcycle Gloves for Each Use Case